 @ 6:55 “The other things to look out for are the different types of extraction methods have different byproducts.
 Supercritical CO2 extraction leaves no byproducts whatsoever because at room temperature, and normal conditions, it evaporates out just like your soda loses fizziness.”

 @ 7:11 “With other extraction methods using solvents, such as ethanol or butane, you have residual solvents that remain in the material.
 So you’re consuming your CBD oil but you’re also consuming butane or ethanol or any other sort of solvent.”

 How to Start Up Your Hemp Oil Processing Equipment

 Our clients typically start small and then scale up every couple of months, as they reach the ROI on their Model 140 extractors.
 We offer the business plans to build to processing one ton of raw biomass per day with six of our Model 140s in an 800 sq foot extraction room.

 extraktLAB’s business philosophy relies on modular, redundant hemp extraction equipment in facility design.
 Having six extractors allows toll processors to cut back on the downtime that comes from cleaning as you switch from one client’s batch of raw material to another in order to avoid cultivar cross-contamination.

-Each Model 140 extractor is capable of turning 8kg of trim into 600-1,600 grams of crude oil every 60-minutes (depending on trim THC/CBD %).
+Each Model 140 extractor is capable of turning 8kg of trim into 600-1,600 grams of crude oil every 60-minutes (depending on trim delta 9/CBD %).
 With a one hour runtime and two columns, there’s no downtime between runs.
 In this closed column extraction system, one 20L column is busy extracting 99% of your trim’s cannabinoid content at up to 5,000 PSI, the other column is being cleaned and prepped for the next run!

 How to Scale Up Your Hemp Oil Extraction Equipment